Bill Kristol: Career

 In the summer of 1970, Kristol was an intern at the White House.
 In 1976, Kristol worked for Daniel Patrick Moynihan's United States Senate campaign, serving as deputy issues director during the Democratic primary.
 In 1988, he was the campaign manager for Alan Keyes's unsuccessful Maryland Senatorial campaign against Paul Sarbanes.
 After teaching political philosophy and U.S. politics at the University of Pennsylvania and Harvard's Kennedy School of Government, Kristol went to work in government in 1985, serving as chief of staff to United States secretary of education William Bennett during the Reagan administration, and later, as chief of staff to the vice president under Dan Quayle in the George H. W. Bush administration.
 The New Republic dubbed Kristol "Dan Quayle's brain" when he was appointed the vice president's chief of staff.

-He served as chairman of the Project for the Republican Future from 1993 to 1994, and as the director of the Bradley Project at the Bradley Foundation in Milwaukee in 1993.
+Kristol served as chairman of the Project for the Republican Future from 1993 to 1994, and as the director of the Bradley Project at the Bradley Foundation in Milwaukee in 1993.
 In 1993, he led conservative opposition to the Clinton health care plan of 1993.

-In 2003, Kristol and Lawrence F. Kaplan wrote The War Over Iraq: America's Mission and Saddam's Tyranny (ISBN), in which the authors analyzed the Bush Doctrine and the history of Iraqi-U.S. relations.
+In 2003, Kristol and Lawrence F. Kaplan wrote The War Over Iraq: America's Mission and Saddam's Tyranny, in which the authors analyzed the Bush Doctrine and the history of Iraqi-U.S. relations.
 In the book, Kristol and Kaplan provided support and justifications for the 2003 invasion of Iraq.
 He also served as a foreign policy advisor for Senator John McCain's presidential campaign.

 Media commentator

 After the Republican sweep of both houses of Congress in 1994, Kristol established, along with John Podhoretz, the conservative news magazine The Weekly Standard.
 Rupert Murdoch, chairman and managing director of News Corp., financed its creation.
 Beginning in 1996, Kristol was a panelist on the ABC Sunday news program This Week.
-Following declining ratings, his contract was not renewed three years later.
+Three years later, following declining ratings his contract was not renewed.

 Kristol was a columnist for Time in 2007.
 The following year, he joined The New York Times as a columnist.
-Several days after he did so, Times public editor Clark Hoyt called his hiring "a mistake," due to Kristol's assertion in 2006 that the Times should potentially be prosecuted for having revealed information about the Terrorist Finance Tracking Program.
+Several days after he joined the Times, its public editor Clark Hoyt called his hiring "a mistake" because of Kristol's assertion in 2006 that the newspaper should potentially be prosecuted for having revealed information about the Terrorist Finance Tracking Program.
 Kristol wrote a weekly opinion column for The New York Times from January 7, 2008, to January 26, 2009.

 For ten years, Kristol was a regular panelist on Fox News Sunday and often contributed to the nightly program Special Report with Bret Baier.
 In 2013, his contract with Fox News expired, and he became a much sought after commentator on several networks.
 It was announced on This Week with George Stephanopoulos on February 2, 2014, that Kristol would be a contributor for ABC News and to that program.

-Since the summer of 2014, Kristol has also hosted an online interview program, Conversations with Bill Kristol, featuring guests from academic and public life.